 This year's campaign aims to bring attention to the misrepresentation of symptoms and encourage people to re-evaluate their symptoms, as what they thought they saw may actually be something different.

 Here are some ways you can get involved in Bladder Cancer Awareness Month throughout May.

 - Download, personalise, and share the WBCPC marketing toolkit

 - The toolkit contains a range of useful assets for use across social media including templates, messaging, graphics and infographics.
 You can download it here.

-- Take part in a virtual event
+- Take part in an event

 - Educate yourself and others

 - Explore and share useful articles and resources (see our list of handy links below).